-These days, the mines are a major tourist attraction and holders of UNESCO World Heritage status.
+These days, the mines are a significant tourist attraction and holders of UNESCO World Heritage status.
 Visitors can tour them to learn about their fascinating history and stunning underground landscapes.

-Hallstatt is truly one of the most beautiful places in Austria – not only does it feature pretty scenery, but also a charming lakeside village, interesting historical sites, and stunningly unique geology.
+Hallstatt is one of Austria’s most beautiful places – not only does it feature pretty scenery, but also a charming lakeside village, fascinating historical sites, and stunningly unique geology.

 8. Semmering Railway in Southern Austria

 The historic Semmering Railway, built by hand between 1848 and 1854, is one of the greatest feats of civil engineering in Austria.